How many litters do you do with your girls and what is the recommended amount by the NZVA?

 Yes, we guarantee our puppies not to be affected for their lifetime by PRA-A, PRA-B, MAC, Myotonia Congenita, Mullerian Duct Syndrome, Comma Defect, Charcot Marie Tooth and Factor V11 Deficiency.
 We will replace any puppy or refund up to the purchase price of any puppy found to have an inherited condition that we could of prevented at the time on mating.
 We are always available for ongoing advice or support.

-Why is an eye test from an optometrist not enough?
+Why is an eye test from an ophthalmologist not enough?

 If you have a dog who is a carrier for PRA they can easily pass an eye test they will never be affected for PRA but they can pass that gene to their puppies if the dad is a carrier the same thing can happen so two dogs who have passed eye tests can pass on the genes for blindness and you have puppies that go blind but the parents both have clear eye certificates.